CSC615-2022-Fall/csc615-Autonomous-RC-Car/doc/README.md

   - [ ] Motors

 ## Progress Track
 11/09 - **Raf** -> Added starter code for the main program, a skeleton code for pulling data from sensors, and a documentation file (notes.txt).
 11/12 - **David** -> Updated the Pi's software, added GitHub login token for convenience, and installed vim for a better working environment.
 Found that we weren't provided with new GPIO wires.
-11/15 - **David** -> Created and shared documentation in Google Docs 11/16 - **David & Christian** -> Assembled the wheels to the chassis, wired the wheels to a single Motorhat by daisy-chaining them, and ran the motor script from the previous assignment.
+11/15 - **David** -> Created and shared documentation in Google Docs
+11/16 - **David & Christian** -> Assembled the wheels to the chassis, wired the wheels to a single Motorhat by daisy-chaining them, and ran the motor script from the previous assignment.
 11/16 - **Raf & Marc** -> Started implementing the sensor interface and added motor driver code to use.
 11/28 - **David** -> Changed project structure.
 Source files don't need to be in the main directory.
+11/29 - **David** -> Moved documentation files to doc directory.
+Added a README file in doc for documentation.